Knowledge Hub / How Do Student Loans Affect Taxes?

 Student Loans and Taxes: What You Should Know

-Do student loan payments affect taxes?
-They absolutely can!
+Your student loans can have a significant effect on your taxes.
 Here are the most common ways student loans can affect your taxes:

 1. You Could Be Eligible for the Student Loan Interest Tax Deduction